sora-city/cameranote/README.md

 #
-# Photo Note -- you can take pic notes grouped into session. useful during a conference.
+# Camera Note -- you can take pic notes grouped into session. useful during a conference.
 #